-The different parameters that are available (Messages > Default Parameters) are shown in Table 5-10, and Figure 5-10 on page 5-25.
+The different parameters that are available (Messages > Default Parameters) are shown in Table 5-11, and Figure 5-10 on page 5-29.

-Parameter Range Description 0 to 32767 days Sets the expiry date and depends on the selected number of days after the system date of the printer.
-Expiry (days ahead) 'Display until' date Sets the number of days for which a product must be displayed for sale. , 'Best Before' date Sets the number of days before which a product expires.
-Note: The "Best Before" date has a longer time period than the "Display Until" date.
-Hej Exp (days ahead) Includes the expiration dates and depends on the Arab Hejra calendar.
-Width Refer to Message width and Positioning Addendum Controls the final message width.
+Parameter Range Description Width Refer to Message width and Positioning Addendum Controls the final message width.
 The maximum speed of the print puts a limit to the minimum width.
 Set the width to 1 and print at the maximum rate that you can get for the selected number of "printed drops".
 Character Height 1 to 10 Sets the character height at 1 (minimum print height) to 10 (maximum print height).
 Character Gap 0 to 9 Sets the character gap between 0 (equivalent to a single vertical line of dots) to 9 rasters/ strokes (equivalent to 10 vertical lines of dots).
 Because of character formation, setting 0 gives a character gap of 1 raster.
 Product Delay Refer to Message width and Positioning Addendum Sets the product delay (the time between the start of product (trigger point) and the print start position).
 Reverse On/Off Reversed (back to front) character printing.
+Invert On/Off Inverted (upside down) character printing.
+Raster Repeat 1 to 10 Sets the count for the same raster/ stroke is to be printed.
+This allows characters to be emboldened.
+Raster Substitution - When selected ON the printer automatically selects the appropriate raster for the line running speed.

-Table 5-10: Default Message Parameters
+Table 5-11: Default Message Parameters